The Ramos Acrobats: Family Overview

-The family consists of husband Marcelo “The Daredevil” de Ramos born (1970) stuntman and Extreme Gymnast originally from Brazil, Wife Anita Grosvenor Ramos born in Liverpool (1974), Acrobat and keep fit instructor.
-Marcelo and Anita got married in Liverpool in 1995 and have 3 children Jordan Ramos born in Brazil in (1995) Jordan is a former Gymnast for Great Britain, and represented Great Britain in 2 Junior World tumbling Championships.
+The family consists of husband Marcelo de Ramos, born in Brazil (1970), who is professionally known as "Marcelo The Daredevil".
+He is a stuntman and Extreme Gymnast originally from Brazil, Wife Anita Grosvenor Ramos born in Liverpool (1974), Acrobat and keep fit instructor.
+Marcelo and Anita got married in Liverpool in 1995 and have 3 children Jordan Ramos born in Brazil in (1995).)
+Jordan is a former Gymnast for Great Britain, and represented Great Britain in 2 Junior World tumbling Championships.
 Samuel Ramos born in Sheffield (2003) Samuel at the age of just 6 years old made news for his outstanding Gymnastic Skills and for wanting to join the GB team at the 2012 Olympics despite him being too young to compete.
 Rio Ramos was born in Sheffield (2010).
 The Ramos Acrobats have appeared in various reality TV shows, newspapers, and magazines.